On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Experimental details and more results

 \subsection{Super-resolution space generation}

-\paragraph{Training data} For the validation set DIV2K~\cite{agustsson2017ntire}, the training set is a combination of DIV2K 1-800 and Flickr2K~\cite{timofte2017ntire} 1-2,650 (total 3,450, and the union of DIV2K and Flickr2K is refered as DF2K), and the validation set is DIV2K 801-900.
-For the validation set CelebA~\cite{liu2015deep}, the training set is CelebA 1-182,340, and the validation set is CelebA 182,341-202,600 (total 20,260).
+\paragraph{Training data} For the DIV2K~\cite{agustsson2017ntire} validation set, the training set is a combination of DIV2K 1-800 and Flickr2K~\cite{timofte2017ntire} 1-2,650 (total 3,450, and the union of DIV2K and Flickr2K is referred as DF2K), and the test set is DIV2K 801-900 and EUrban100.
 We used 160$\times$160 RGB patches as HR images.
-For the DF2K dataset, we randomly cropped the original images to generate 160$\times$160 RGB patches.
+We randomly cropped the original images to generate 160$\times$160 RGB patches.
 We used bicubic kernel to generate the conditional inputs.
-In the case of DF2K dataset, we applied 90$^{\circ}$ rotations and horizontal filps randomly for data augmentation.
+We applied 90$^{\circ}$ rotations and horizontal flips randomly for data augmentation.

-\paragraph{Network architecture} In the case of substituting the affine coupling layer of FS-NCSR~\cite{Song_2022_CVPR} with the modified RQ-spline coupling layer, the output of $\mathrm{NN}$ was set in the same manner as in Section \ref{sec:s1.2}.
-The other structures were exactly same to FS-NCSR.
+\paragraph{Network architecture} In the case of substituting the affine coupling layer of FS-NCSR~\cite{Song_2022_CVPR} with the modified RQ-spline coupling layer, the output of $\mathrm{NN}$ was set in the same manner as in Section \ref{sec:s1.2}. $\mathrm{NN}$ was a CNN, which is the same as FS-NCSR.
+The other structures were also exactly same as FS-NCSR.
+We set $\tau = 0.9$.

 \paragraph{Training} We trained the network using Adam optimizer~\cite{kingma2014adam}, with $(\beta_1,\beta_2) = (0.9, 0.999)$, initial learning rate $2\times 10^{-4}$.
 The learning rate is halved when 50\%, 75\%, 90\%, 95\% of the total number of iterations are trained.
 For DIV2K 4$\times$ dataset, batch size was 16, and the number of iterations was 180,000.
 For DIV2K 8$\times$ dataset, batch size was 12, and the number of iterations was 200,000.
-For CelebA 8$\times$ dataset, batch size was 12, and the number of iterations was 100,000.
 For fast training on 8$\times$ datasets, we replaced the invertible 1$\times$1 convolutions with fixed random unitary matrices.
 This technique is proposed by Lugmayr \textit{et al.}~\cite{lugmayr2022normalizing}, and has the effect of reducing training time while maintaining performance.
 We train the networks on a NVIDIA GeForce GTX 3090 GPU.

 \paragraph{Additional results} We provide additional examples of artifacts in Figure \ref{fig:fsncsr_supp}.